Drug information provided by: IBM Micromedex

 Do not use this medicine if you smoke cigarettes or if you are over 35 years old.
 If you smoke while using birth control pills, you increase your risk of having a heart attack, stroke, or blood clot.
 Your risk is even higher if you are over age 35, if you have diabetes, high blood pressure, high cholesterol, or if you are overweight.
 Talk with your doctor about ways to stop smoking.
 Keep your diabetes under control.
 Ask your doctor about diet and exercise to control your weight and blood cholesterol level.

 Check with your doctor immediately if you have trouble wearing contact lenses or if blurred vision, difficulty with reading, or any other change in vision occurs during or after treatment.
-Your doctor may want you to have your eyes checked by an ophthalmologist (eye doctor).
+Your doctor may want your eyes to be checked by an ophthalmologist (eye doctor).

 Check with your doctor right away if you have pain or tenderness in the upper stomach, pale stools, dark urine, loss of appetite, nausea, unusual tiredness or weakness, or yellow eyes or skin.
 These could be symptoms of a serious liver problem.